MicrosoftDocs/SupportArticles-docs/support/azure/azure-storage/storage-explorer-troubleshooting.md

 1. Open the **Connect** dialog box.
 1. Select the resource type you want to connect to.
-1. Select **Sign in using Azure Active Directory (Azure AD)** and select **Next**.
+1. Select **Sign in using Azure Active Directory (Azure AD)** and then select **Next**.
-1. Select the user account and tenant associated with the resource you're attaching to.
-Select **Next**.
+1. Select the user account and tenant associated with the resource you're attaching to, and then select **Next**.
-1. Type the URL to the resource, and type a unique display name for the connection.
+1. Type the URL to the resource and then type a unique display name for the connection.
 Select **Next** and then select **Connect**.

-For other resource types, currently there isn’t an Azure RBAC-related solution.
-As a workaround, you can request a shared access signature URL and then attach to your resource:
+For other resource types, currently, there isn’t an Azure RBAC-related solution.
+As a workaround, you can request a shared access signature URL and then attach it to your resource:

 1. Open the **Connect** dialog box.
 1. Select the resource type you want to connect to.
-1. Select **Shared access signature (SAS)** and select **Next**.
+1. Select **Shared access signature (SAS)** and then select **Next**.
 1. Type the shared access signature URL you received and enter a unique display name for the connection.
 Select **Next** and then select **Connect**.

 For more information on how to attach to resources, see [Attach to an individual resource](/azure/vs-azure-tools-storage-manage-with-storage-explorer#attach-to-an-individual-resource).